bibleexchange/courses/tabernacle/080_veil.md

 ### A. Veil on Woman

-The use of the veil on woman is much more general in use in modern times than in ancient times.
-In ancient times the veil was adopted only in exceptional cases.
+The use of the veil on woman is much more general in use in modern times (due to the spread of Islam) than in ancient times.
+In ancient times,  the veil was adopted for the most part only in exceptional cases by Jews.

 - It was used by betrothed maidens in the presence of their future husbands, especially at the time of the wedding: